The Ultimate Guide to Cannabinoids

 How Many Cannabinoids are There?

 Of the approximately 420 chemical compounds that can be found in the cannabis plant, more than 120 cannabinoids have been identified.
 The most studied phytocannabinoids are THC and CBD.
 The strongest effects of cannabinoids also tend to occur in the highest concentrations in both the recreational cannabis and the agricultural hemp varieties of the plant.
-But besides CBD and THC, there’s much more to be discovered about some of the other phytocannabinoids produced by the cannabis plant.
+But besides CBD and THC, there’s much more to be discovered about some of the other phytocannabinoids produced by the cannabis plant and the potential benefits they provide.

 Potential Benefits of Cannabinoids